sarthak737/odin-recipes/README.md

 # odin-recipes

-This is the Odin Recipes project, a simple HTML-based collection of recipes.
-These recipes are presented with clear instructions and visuals.
+This project features a collection of recipes styled with basic CSS for a more visually appealing presentation.

-In this project, I've demonstrated skills in HTML markup, image integration, linking, and structuring content.
-The use of lists and headings ensures a logical presentation of ingredients and steps.

-This project allowed me to practice fundamental HTML skills, creating a web project.
-As I move forward, I plan to enhance the project with CSS for styling.
+Clear instructions, visuals, and structured content make the recipes easy to follow.

+Technologies used include HTML for structure and CSS for styling.

+Future plans involve refining the project with advanced CSS techniques.